31ten/documentation/Python/Scrapy/guide-scrapy.md

     scrapy crawl spider_name

-If we want it to automatically import to json or CSV we can run this commande
+If we want it to automatically import to json or CSV we can run this command

     scrapy crawl spider_name -o name_of_json.json